Open Date: 06/01/2021

 Salary: Commensurate w/ Experience

 Location: Valley Center, CA

-This position under the direction of the Environmental Management is responsible for the prevention, collection, and on-site monitoring of excavations and work areas on Tribal lands.
+This position under the direction of the Cultural Resources Manager is responsible for the prevention, collection, and on-site monitoring of excavations and work areas on Tribal lands.
 This classification is casual employment.
 This position will conduct business in a professional and cordial manner that will uphold the integrity and reputation of Rincon.